OperationSpark/portfolio/README.md

 ### Extra Credit

-You might have tricked out your index.html page from the last lesson, so you may want to take the time to match your CSS styles from your home page.
+At the end of the last lesson, first website, you might have tricked-out your `index.html` page by altering or adding custom CSS, so you may want to take the time to match the CSS styles in your `index.html` page to those here in your `portfolio.html` page.

+Here's some other things to try:

-*   Google 'border radius' and add it to the `<nav>` element.
+*   Google 'border radius' and add it to the nav selector to give the `<nav>` element rounded corners
 *   Add a border around the image
 *   Change the color of the background